wszychta/terraform-module.hcloud-server/README.md

 ### Only local SSDs on shared resources are using cloud-init related variables

-[Hetzner User Data](https://github.com/wszychta/terraform-module.hcloud-user-data) module was not designed to to work with affected instances types.
+[Hetzner User Data](https://github.com/wszychta/terraform-module.hcloud-user-data) module was not designed to work with affected instances types.

 <b>I'm not using any of described types of instances and I'm not going to do this.
 I'm paing with my own money while I'm working on this module and I have no interest in using any of affected instances types</b>